yuxqiu/toys/README.md

 6. `cpp-as-rust`: a set of header files that aims to provide Rust-like programming experience in C++
 7. `threadpool`: a simple implementation of ThreadPool in C++17 with benchmark.
 8. `brainfuck`: a tiny brain fuck interpreter written in Rust.
+9. `nand2tetris`: a rust implementation of nand2tetris assembler, virtual machine, and compiler

 # License